 Udaipur – The White City

 I didn’t have a chance to visit Udaipur during my trip to India, but it was a clear favorite among all of the travelers I met in India.
-Looks beautiful to me!
+Udaipur is regularly ranked as one of the best holiday destinations in India.
+I can see why!

 How to visit the four most colorful cities of India